xc-jp/purescript-protobuf/README.md

     protoc --purescript_out=path_to_output *.proto
 ```

+After building the protoc compiler plugin we can test out code generation immediately by
+generating `.purs` files for any of Google’s built-in “well-known types” in the
+[`google.protobuf`](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf) package namespace.
+Try the command `protoc --purescript_out=. google/protobuf/any.proto`
+or `protoc --purescript_out=. google/protobuf/timestamp.proto`.

 If you don't want to use Nix, then install the PureScript toolchain and `protoc`,
 and add the executable script
 [`bin/protoc-gen-purescript`](bin/protoc-gen-purescript)